Bird Trails of the Weddin Shire

 Grenfell is unique for bird life in that a considerable proportion of the district is timbered, forest-woodland.
 It is the ideal location for bird watching in their natural habitat.

-You can download the Bird Trails of the Weddin Shire brochure here.
+You can download the Weddin Shire Bird Trail brochure here.
 The brochure features information and a map.

 The Bush Stone-curlew is an easily recognisable ground dwelling bird that has in recent years dwindled in numbers around the Grenfell region.
 In general the plumage is mottled grey over the back, rump, tail and head, with a distinctive white eye stripe and a large yellow eye.
 During the day this species stands almost motionless under the shade of trees or large shrubs within remnant patches of woodland to the west of Grenfell.